How we made the Sompting Brooks Nature Trail:

 The stream has been re-routed away from contaminating sources to make a clean water environment.
 A new nature trail has been opened up to make Broadwater Brook accessible to surrounding communities for the first time, The natural habitat has also been improved by the inclusion of two ponds, 1,000 trees, and 2.5km of new hedgerow.

 Events have raised awareness of water conservation, pollution and urban wildlife.
 Activities involve practical conservation, photography, heritage investigations and educational programmes based on water quality and ecological surveying.
 Skill development workshops train volunteers who can help with the maintenance and management of the site into the future.

-The project is expected to run with Heritage Fund support until the end of 2021.
-After that, Sompting Estate and the Ouse & Adur Rivers Trust will be continuing to support the ongoing management of the project, with the hugely important help of local community volunteers.
+The funding was made possible by National Lottery players and awarded through the National Heritage Lottery Fund.
+From 2022 onwards, Sompting Estate and the Ouse & Adur Rivers Trust continue to support the ongoing management of the project, with the hugely important help of local community volunteers.